 As we explained on a previous post, the Blue Lagoon is a fantastic place to visit either if just arrived to the country or if leaving on the same day, as it’s conveniently located really near the Keflavik airport.
 Relax at their amazing outdoor pools, get a massage in the water or spoilt yourself with a lunch at Lava Restaurant.

 The Giganta’s Cave

 Have a walk in Keflavik’s Main Street besides the sea and you will get to the Giganta’s Cave on the edge of a hill.
 You can get inside and see the giantess!
 This is a free and funny place to visit if coming with children and you will also enjoy the views from the harbour.

 This is a family and Cultural festival anyone can enjoy during the first weekend of September.
 At this time days start getting shorter and nights gets longer.
 This event last now four days and ends on Sunday with fireworks.
 There are hundreds of event on each festival edition year by year.

 National Park of Þingvellir or Thingvellir

 To locate it in the map, look next to Reykjanes Peninsula, in the volcanic area of Hengill.
 It’s one of the most important places for Icelandic History, as the Alþingi first meeting was here.
-Alþingi is one of the oldest national Parliaments of the world, first meeting took place in 930.
+The Alþingi is Iceland’s government and one of the oldest national parliaments of the world.
+The first meeting took place here in 930.
 In this fabulous park you can also check out the continental drift, as one the biggest faults of the country is here, the Almannagjá is the cause of many earthquakes in the area.

 Things to do in and around Keflavik airport